Gambian Americans: Organizations

-The Gambian American Association (GAA) was established in Washington DC Metropolitan Area.
+The Gambian American Association (GAA) was established in Washington, D.C.
+Metropolitan Area.
 The association has held events such as anniversary of Gambia's independence.

 It is also remarkable the United Gambians Association (UGA).
-This organization, not-for-profit, non-political and non-religious, work with Gambian immigrants, their children, families, schools and communities in the U.S. UGA is engaged in activities such as strengthening of ties in the Gambian community in exile, helping Gambian immigrants and facilitate their integration into American society and the voluntary contribution, both in The Gambia and the U.S., areas such as HIV AIDS, natural disasters, immigration and malaria.
+This organization, not-for-profit, non-political and non-religious, work with Gambian immigrants, their children, families, schools and communities in the U.S. UGA is engaged in activities such as strengthening of ties in the Gambian community in exile, helping Gambian immigrants and facilitate their integration into American society and the voluntary contribution, both in The Gambia and the U.S., areas such as HIV/AIDS, natural disasters, immigration and malaria.
 The association also offers free tutoring services to Gambian immigrants and their families in logistics support, funding and emotional support in an emergency situation, like the death of a family member or immigration issues.